-The morning began with a continental breakfast followed by the meeting which included reports on PCUW's 2012 finances and an announcement that PCUW is moving forward to research initiatives that produce lasting change and measurable results in addition to still providing basic needs and other much needed human services.
+The morning began with networking and a continental breakfast followed by the meeting which included reports on PCUW's 2014 finances.
+While PCUW continues to provide basic needs and other human services, the nonprofit is moving forward on initiatives to produce lasting change.

 Complete silence descended on the festive-like gathering as Lorraine Zaksek, outgoing President of the Society of St. Vincent de Paul at St. John Neumann Catholic Church in Canton, talked about the Journey to Housing Program supported by PCUW and the church to assist families without permanent housing.
 Many live from paycheck to paycheck and are unable to save for a down payment so they remain homeless.
 Some, said Zaksek, "couch-surf," staying in the homes of family and friends until no longer welcome.

 Journey to Housing offers assistance, placing individuals and families in permanent housing and providing weekly counseling to develop budget and life skills.
 Financial assistance is removed when they attain financial independence.

 "The need greatly exceeeds the resources," said Zaksek.
 "That's why Society of St. Vincent de Paul and the Journey to Housing Program are so grateful to Plymouth Community United Way for grants."